Obituary of Augustine “Tino” C. Tassone

 Augustine "Tino" C. Tassone passed away peacefully on March 6, 2018.
 He was 77.

-A Memorial Mass will be held at 12:30 p.m., on Saturday, March 24, 2018 at St. Canice Catholic Church, 317 Washington Street, Nevada City.
-A Celebration of Life from will follow from 2 to 5 p.m., at St. Canice Center, 236 Reward Street, Nevada City.
+A Memorial Mass will be held at 12:30 pm, on Saturday, March 24, 2018 at St. Canice Catholic Church, 317 Washington Street, Nevada City.
+A Celebration of Life will follow from 2 to 5pm, at St. Canice Center, 236 Reward Street, Nevada City.

 Trending In: Obituaries

-Note: - UPDATE: Interstate 80 in both directions